egonw/commons-dws-public/vault/open-notebook.commons.pamrein.2024.02.21.md

 ## Paper's
 ### [LOTUS](https://doi.org/10.7554/eLife.70780)
-[LOTUS (LOpen Knowledge Management in Natural Products Research)](https://lotus.naturalproducts.net) is a database of over 750'000+ referenced structure-organism pairs (from wiki-data).
+[LOTUS (LOpen Knowledge Management in Natural Products Research)](https://lotus.naturalproducts.net) is a database of over 750'000+ referenced structure-organism pairs.
 A structure-organims pairs shows the relationship between organisms and molecules.
 With the increasing technology, the data for chemical compounds (exp. mass specrometry) and organisms (exp. sequencing machines) also increases exponentialy.
 To link the data will be more and more beneficial.
 The idea of LOTUS is to interconnect the three central objects of the living (metabolites, proteins and genes).